contentauth/c2pa-python/docs/native-resources-management.md

 ## Garbage collection

-Python's garbage collector mainly works by reference counting: each object counts how many references point to it, and reaching zero frees it.
-This works for pure Python objects, but a `Reader`'s native pointer sits outside that system entirely.
+Python's garbage collector works by reference counting: each object counts how many references point to it, and reaching zero frees it.
+This works for pure Python objects, but a `Reader`'s native pointer sits outside that system.
 The collector sees the `Reader` wrapper and tracks references to it, but has no idea the `_handle` attribute points at memory of its own, and never calls the native free function.
 Collect the wrapper without freeing that memory first, and it leaks.

-### `__del__` is not enough
+### About the finalizer hook `__del__`

-`__del__`, Python's finalizer hook, could in principle free the native pointer whenever an object is collected, and `ManagedResource` does use it as a fallback.
-But its timing is unpredictable: garbage collection itself is non-deterministic, an object caught in a reference cycle waits for a separate cycle collector to run, and during interpreter shutdown Python may collect objects in any order, so a `__del__` that reads global state can find it already torn down.
+`__del__`, Python's finalizer hook, could free the native pointer whenever an object is collected, and `ManagedResource` uses it as a fallback.
+But its timing is unpredictable: garbage collection is non-deterministic, an object caught in a reference cycle waits for a separate cycle collector to run, and during interpreter shutdown Python may collect objects in any order, so a `__del__` that reads global state can find it torn down.
 On implementations that don't use reference counting, PyPy and GraalPy, `__del__` may not run until long after the last reference is gone, or not before the process exits.
-Every class that holds a native pointer should inherit from `ManagedResource` rather than relying on `__del__` alone.
+Every class that holds a native pointer should inherit from `ManagedResource` rather than rely on `__del__` alone.

 ## Releasing